ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 # Security Considerations

-The YANG modules specified in this document defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{!RFC6241}} and RESTCONF {{!RFC8040}}.
+The YANG module specified in this document defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{!RFC6241}} and RESTCONF {{!RFC8040}}.
 These YANG-based management protocols (1) have to use a secure transport layer